 Enjoy your new home-made plant!

 Don’t have any grown succulents to pluck from?
-Visit Flowers Talk Tivoli at 282 Richmond Rd and we’ll set you up with your first “mother”.
+Order your first “mother” from Flowers Talk Tivoli.
 We always have a large selection of succulents and cacti to choose from.
-Take one home and start your own succulent family today!
+Start your own succulent family today!